-The 2013 Honda Crosstour ranks 8 out of 9 Wagons.
+The 2014 Honda Crosstour ranks 19 out of 23 Affordable Midsize SUVs.
 This ranking is based on our analysis of published reviews and test drives of the Honda Crosstour, as well as reliability and safety data.

-- "The 2013 Honda Crosstour provides more versatility and utility than a midsize sedan, but most crossover SUVs and wagons are better choices." -- Edmunds
+- "The 2014 Honda Crosstour hatchback provides more versatility than a midsize sedan, but if cargo space is what you need, a crossover SUV or wagon will likely suit you better." -- Edmunds

 Other Wagons to Consider

 The Subaru Outback has significantly more cargo space, and reviewers say the Outback’s rear seats are spacious enough for three 6-footers to sit side-by-side comfortably.
 Unlike the Crosstour, the Outback comes standard with all-wheel drive, and it has a much lower starting price.

 Critics love the Volkswagen Jetta SportWagen’s high-quality interior materials and simple audio and climate controls.
 The Jetta SportWagen has a large cargo area, and test drivers love its sharp handling.

 Details: 2014 Honda Crosstour